-The information in this report that relates to exploration results other than that drawn from the technical reports disclosed above is based on information compiled by or under the supervision of Dr Kevin Frost BSc (Hons), PhD, who is a Member of the Australian Institute of Geoscientists.
-Dr Frost is a full-time employee of the company and has sufficient experience in the field of activity being reported to qualify as a Competent Person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Minerals Resources and Ore Reserves, and is a Qualified Person under National Instrument 43-101 - 'Standards of Disclosure for Mineral Projects'.
-The Qualified Person has verified the data disclosed in this AIF, including sampling, analytical and test data underlying the information contained in this AIF.
+The information in this AIF that relates to exploration results other than that drawn from the East Cadillac Technical Report is based on information compiled by or under the supervision of Dr. Kevin Frost BSc (Hons), PhD, who is a Member of the Australian Institute of Geoscientists.
+Dr. Frost is a full-time employee of the company and has sufficient experience in the field of activity being reported to qualify as a Competent Person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Minerals Resources and Ore Reserves, and is a Qualified Person under NI 43-101.